pluggedspace/Bordercash-blog/content/posts/2025-05-12-BorderCash-The-Future-of-African-Finance-Has-No-Borders.md

 [[sections]]
 title = "The Vision Behind BorderCash" content = """
-BorderCash was created with a bold goal: to democratize access to modern finance for Africans, regardless of location or status.
+Border Cash was created with a bold goal: to democratize access to modern finance for Africans, regardless of location or status.

 Our vision is to: